Published: September 2016

 Author(s): George Wilhere (WDFW), Jane Atha (WDFW), Timothy Quinn (WDFW), Lynn Helbrecht (WDFW) and Ingrid Tohver (Climate Impacts Group)

-The following report describes a study, conducted by the Washington Department of Fish and Wildlife (WDFW or the Department) from 2014 to 2016, to explore how climate-related changes to stream channel morphology could be incorporated into the design of water crossing structures such as culverts.
+The following report describes a study conducted by the Washington Department of Fish and Wildlife (WDFW or the Department) from 2014 to 2016.
+The study represents the Department’s initial attempt to explore climate-related changes to stream channel morphology with the intent of determining how climate change could be incorporated into the design of water crossing structures.
 The Department received a grant from the North Pacific Landscape Conservation Cooperative (NPLCC) that provided essential support for this work.
 This report fulfills a required deliverable of that grant.

 Section 1 explains the importance of properly designed water crossing structures for fish movement, the basics of geomorphic culvert design, basics of channel hydraulic geometry, the projected impacts of future climate change on stream hydrology and channel morphology in Washington, and the motivations for this project.
 Section 2 describes our methods for translating climate projections to the key geomorphological parameter used in culvert design and permitting, and Section 3 presents the results and findings from our work.
 Section 4 explains how the information we have produced can be used for culvert design.
 Section 5 is a discussion of our results and the challenges of incorporating our projections into culvert design.
 Finally, Section 6 describes additional work needed to better address the information needs of policy makers, managers, and engineers.